abdullah-cse/typeFastIssues/README.md

-# typeFastIssues
+# Welcome to TypeFast Issues
+Here you can
+- submit new issue,
+- Request new Feature
-Here you can submit Issue, Feature request or anything related to TypeFast app.
+- Ask me anything related to TypeFast app.

+## Before Submitting new Issue:

+- Double check if it is already resolved.
+- If already issued by other, then thums up 👍.
+- If solved then react with ❤️ or 🚀